-House: A dwelling unit with a separate outside entrance.
-Includes single, semi-detached and basement apartment in a house.

-Townhouse: A dwelling unit with a separate outside entrance but as part of a multi-unit building or complex.
+- House A dwelling unit with a separate outside entrance.
+Oncludes single, semidetached and basement apartment in a house. - Townhouse A dwelling unit with a separate outside entrance but as part of a multi-unit building or complex.
 Usually has a street and unit # in the address.
-Includes row house, freehold and condo townhouse.

-Apartment: Any unit with a common outside entrance.
-Usually has a unit/suite # in the address.
+Includes row-house, free-hold, and condo townhouse. - Apartment Any unit with a common outside entrance.
+Usually has a unit or suite number in the address.
 Includes condominium apartments, duplexes, rooming houses and other multiple units.